 You can also discuss timing of your financial aid payments, billing procedures and alternative financing options with the Financial Aid Office.

-If financial aid and scholarships are not enough to cover your costs, McAllen Careers Institute offers a variety of plans to help you finance any remaining balance.
+If financial is not enough to cover your costs, McAllen Careers Institute offers a variety of plans to help you finance any remaining balance.
 Whether you choose the in-school or long-term payment options, or a combination of both, we can help find a solution that works best for you.

 Make monthly payments across the school year for any remaining balance after other forms of financial assistance are considered.